A personal design challenge to re-brand a pivotal feminist organisation in five days for International Women's Day 2022.

 EVAW is a leading coalition of specialist women’s support services, researchers, activists, survivors and NGOs working to end violence against women and girls in all its forms.
 They lobby all levels of UK government to adopt better, more joined up approaches to ending and preventing violence, and challenge cultural attitudes that tolerate and condone abuse.
 Thus, they have a vital role in advocating for gender equality and challenging systemic and persistent VAWG* in UK society.

-However, a brand audit highlighted issues with its strategy, messaging and identity.
-I felt it was important that these were addressed in order to help EVAW achieve its aims and with it, wider positive societal and political change.
-This was done via a new brand identity which sought to unite EVAW under a more cohesive brand strategy and message.
+As a personal challenge I decided to re-brand this iconic organisation.
+After completing a small audit I found issues with its messaging and identity.
+A new brand identity sought to unite EVAW under a more cohesive brand strategy and message.
 This was applied to print promotional assets and a partial re-design and re-structure of their website and Instagram page.

 Job Role